 By integrating memories and making other enhancements to T5, Chelsio has reduced the system cost of fully featured LOM and NIC designs alike.
-With T5, external memories are optional and do not affect performance.
-In a memory-free LOM design, the chip supports its maximum throughput and can offload up to 1K connections.
-By adding commodity DDR2 or DDR3 SDRAM, NIC designs can support up to 1M connections.
-A typical 2×40GbE NIC/HBA design would use five DDR3 devices to support 32K connections.
-Such a design fits easily within a low-profile PCIe form factor.
-Aside from the optional DRAM devices, T5 requires less than two dollars in external components.
+With T6, external memories are optional and do not affect performance.
+In a memory-free LOM design, the chip supports its maximum throughput and can offload up to 4K connections.
+By adding commodity DDR3 or DDR4 SDRAM, NIC designs can support up to 1M connections.
+A typical 2x100GbE NIC/HBA design would use five DDR3/4 devices to support 32K connections and less than 20W.
+Such a design fits easily within a low-profile PCle form factor.
+Aside from the optional DRAM devices, T6 requires less than \$2 in external components.
 For thermal management, the chip requires only a passive heat sink.

-T5 Applications
+T6 Applications

-By supporting the newest virtualization and protocol offloads, T5 delivers a universal design for server connectivity.
-With the T5's high level of integration, customers can instantiate this universal design as 2x40GbE LOM, blade-server mezzanine cards, or PCIe adapters in standard or custom form factors.
+By supporting the newest cloud virtualization and security protocol offloads, T6 delivers a universal design for server connectivity.
+Thanks to T6's high level of integration, customers can instantiate this universal design as 2x10/2x25/2x40/2x40/2x100GbE LOM, blade-server mezzanine cards, or PCIe adapters in standard or custom form factors.
 Chelsio's unified wire design allows customers to support a broad range of protocols and offloads using a single hardware design (or SKU), reducing the support and operational costs associated with maintaining multiple networking options.
-With its support for full FCoE offload, for example, T5 eliminates the need for customers to offer optional converged network adapters (CNAs) specifically for FCoE.
+With its support for full FCoE offload, for example, T6 eliminates the need for customers to offer optional converged network adapters (CNAs) specifically for FCoE.
 Chelsio offers the only design that offloads all types of network-storage traffic plus cluster traffic.

-Virtualization is critically important to new server designs and I/O technologies are evolving rapidly in response to the virtualization trend.
+Secure multi-tenant clouds are critically important to new server designs and I/O technologies are evolving rapidly in response to the private and public cloud trend.
 New server designs must anticipate future requirements such as offloads under development by operating-system software vendors.
-With support for SR-IOV, a very large number of VMs, and the newest protocols for virtual networking, T5 delivers a state-of-the-art virtualization design.
+With support for SR-IOV, a very large number of VMs, and the newest protocols for virtual networking, T6 delivers a state-of-the-art virtualization design.
 Virtualization is driving dramatic increases in server utilization, which means fewer CPU cycles are available for I/O processing.

-By providing virtualization-compatible offloads, such as full iSCSI offload, T5 preserves precious CPU cycles for application processing, and equally important, lowers the overall power consumption of the data center.
+By providing virtualization-compatible offloads, such as full iSCSI offload, T6 preserves precious CPU cycles for application processing, and equally important, lowers the overall power consumption of the datacenter.

-With broad and proven support for file- and block-level storage, T5 is also ideal for networked storage systems.
-In NAS filer/head designs, T5 provides full TOE for Linux and FBSD-based operating systems.
-Similarly, T5 fully offloads iSCSI and FCoE processing in SAN targets such as storage arrays.
+With broad and proven support for file and block-level storage, T6 is also ideal for networked storage systems.
+In NAS filer/head designs, T6 provides full TOE for Linux and FreeBSD-based operating systems.
+Similarly, T6 fully offloads iSCSI and FCoE processing in SAN targets such as storage arrays.
 Full offload has the dual benefits of minimizing host-processor requirements and easing software integration.
-By simultaneously supporting TOE/iSCSI/FCoE/ iWARP, T5 is the ideal Unified Target adapter, enabling NAS/SAN systems that adapt to and grow with end-customer needs.
+By simultaneously supporting secure NVMe-oF/TOE/iSCSI/FCoE/iWARP, T6 is the ideal Unified Target adapter, enabling NAS/SAN systems that adapt to and grow with end-customer needs.

-For high-performance computing (HPC) applications, T5 combines industry-leading iWARP latency with robust production-level software.
-Chelsio's support for various commercial and open MPI variants-including HP MPI, Intel MPI, Scali MPI, MVAPICH2, and Open MPI-means that many parallel-processing applications will run over 10GbE without modification.
+For high-performance computing (HPC) applications, T6 combines industry-leading iWARP latency with robust production-level software.
+Chelsio's support for various commercial and open MPI variants-including HP MPI, Intel MPI, Scali MPI, MVAPICH2 and Open MPI - means that many parallel-processing applications will run over 100GbE without modification.
 This software compatibility plus excellent RDMA performance eliminates the need for a dedicated interconnect, such as InfiniBand, for cluster traffic.
-By bringing RDMA to LOM designs, T5 also opens up horizontal applications like clustered databases that fall outside the traditional HPC space.
+By bringing RDMA to LOM designs, T6 also opens up horizontal applications like clustered databases that fall outside the traditional HPC space.